Manage application attributes

 - Select the Attributes pane.

-The list of known attributes for the application displays and is similar to:
+The list of known attributes for the application displays and is similar to the following:

 - From the available set of attributes, select any one of the following options:

-Add a new attribute Delete an existing attribute Modify an existing attribute Test an attribute set
+Add an attribute Delete an existing attribute Modify an existing attribute Test an attribute set

 - Click Add () in the attribute list header.